gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Signing Publications

-The Signing plugin now supports signing all artifacts of a publication, e.g. when publishing artifacts to a Maven or Ivy repository.
+The [Signing Plugin](userguide/signing_plugin.html) now supports signing all artifacts of a publication, e.g. when publishing artifacts to a Maven or Ivy repository.

     publishing {
       publications {
         mavenJava(MavenPublication) {
           from components.java
         }
       }
     }

     signing {
       sign publishing.publications
     }

 ### Customizing the generated POM